General SPL Rules

 - First Place: 20 Points

 - Second Place: 15 Points

 - Fourth through Eighth: 10 points

-14-2 Progressive Event points value will reflect the total number of unique competitors: Example 24 unique competitors = 2 times the points; 46 unique competitors = 4 times the points.
+14-2 Progressive Event points value will reflect the total number of unique competitors: Example 19 unique competitors =1 times the points; 24 unique competitors = 2 times the points; 46 unique competitors = 4 times the points.

 14-3 Individual Memberships